Last updated: September 20, 2018

 • to administer corporate governance, nomination work and other appointment work, as well as for statistical, follow-up and archiving purposes.

 You can always decline to Creandum’s marketing efforts, either directly in the marketing or by contacting Creandum.
-All marketing activities are based on the legitimate interest, of Creandum to provide relevant and suitable marketing and information to you, unless consent is required and in such case, Creandum will ask you for you consent.
+All marketing activities are based on the legitimate interest, of Creandum to provide relevant and suitable marketing and information to you, unless consent is required and in such case, Creandum will ask you for your consent.
 You can always withdraw your consent at any time by contacting Creandum.
 Please note that if you withdraw your consent Creandum will no longer be able to provide you the services where consent is required.

 Retention of personal data

-Creandum will store your personal data for as long as it is necessary to initiate, maintain or administrate a business related contact with you or the organisation which you represent
+Creandum will store your personal data for as long as it is necessary to initiate, maintain or administrate a business related contact with you or the organisation which you represent.

 If there has been a contractual relationship, Creandum may store your personal data for marketing purposes up to a year afterwards, provided that you have not declined to this.